 Attorney Ad Litem

-A second attorney that would be involved with any lawsuit filed by CPS is an Attorney ad Litem.
+A second attorney involved with any lawsuit filed by CPS is an Attorney ad Litem.
 An Attorney Ad Litem’s role in the case is to represent your child’s interests.
-“Wait a minute, you may be thinking- I thought that I represented my child’s interests since I’m the parent.”
+“Wait a minute; you may be thinking- I thought that I represented my child’s interests since I’m the parent.”

-While this is true on some levels, in the context of a legal case initiated by CPS you will be representing your own interests which may be adverse to those of your child in the eyes of the law.
-As a result, your child will be assigned an attorney to represent him or her.
+While this is true on some levels, in the context of a legal case initiated by CPS, you will be representing your interests which may be adverse to those of your child in the eyes of the law.
+As a result, your child will be assigned an attorney to represent them.
 The attorney’s only objective will be to place the interests of your child first and foremost.

 Guardian Ad Litem

-The ad litem will often times interview you and your family and of course meet with your child to speak to him or her if your child is old enough.
-Other relevant parties like teachers, counselors, therapists or doctors can be interviewed by the ad litem attorney as well.
+The ad litem will often interview you and your family and, of course, meet with your child to speak to them if your child is old enough.
+Other relevant parties like teachers, counselors, therapists, or doctors can be interviewed by the ad litem attorney.

 Just as in other family law cases, the attorney ad litem will act in your child’s interests during courtroom proceedings and can make recommendations to the judge as to what is in your child’s best interests.
 The attorney ad litem acts as a guardian ad litem in their in-court capacity as described previously.

-The CPS caseworker who is conducting the investigation on behalf of CPS will be your primary point of contact during the course of the case.
+The CPS caseworker investigating on behalf of CPS will be your primary point of contact during the case.
 The caseworker is put on the case approximately three weeks after your child is removed from your home.
-It is critical that you maintain close contact with this caseworker even if communication proves difficult.
+You must maintain close contact with this caseworker even if communication proves difficult.

-The caseworker’s job is to ask questions and collect information that can be used in the CPS investigation.
-You will be assigned a safety plan that will require you to accomplish certain tasks in a specific time period in order for your child to return to your home.
+The caseworker’s job is to ask questions and collect information used in the CPS investigation.
+You will be assigned a safety plan that will require you to accomplish certain tasks in a specific period for your child to return to your home.

 Especially if a legal case has been started, you should have an attorney ready to represent your interests in court.
-As you’ve seen, just about every other party involved in your case will have an attorney available and you should as well.
-In terminationcases the court can appoint you an attorney if you cannot afford to retain one yourself.
+As you’ve seen, just about every other party involved in your case will have an attorney available, and you should know as well.
+In termination cases casescases, the court can appoint you an attorney if you cannot afford to retain one yourself.

-Your attorney will file any necessary documents for the judge to review prior to a hearing and will speak on your behalf and advocate for you during courtroom appearances.
+Your attorney will file any necessary documents for the judge to review before a hearing and speak on your behalf and advocate for you during courtroom appearances.

-Just as we are attempting to teach you some basic information about CPS investigations, your attorney will help you walk through your case with greater knowledge and understanding of the relevant issues.
+Just as we attempt to teach you some basic information about CPS investigations, your attorney will help you walk through your case with more excellent knowledge and understanding of the relevant issues.

 CPS attorneys for southeast Texas families- The Law Office of Bryan Fagan, PLLC

 CPS is tough to deal with.
 CPS doesn’t play games.
 CPS doesn’t play fair.
-You’ve probably heard these sort of statements before from people in your life who have experience with CPS.
-Whether or not they are true, you do not want to test your luck if you find yourself in the middle of a CPS investigation where your child hangs in the balance.
+You’ve probably heard these sorts of statements before from people in your life who have experience with CPS.
+Whether or not they are authentic, you do not want to test your luck if you find yourself in the middle of a CPS investigation where your child hangs in the balance.

-The attorneys with the Law Office of Bryan Fagan, PLLC are experienced advocates for southeast Texas parents who find themselves being investigated by CPS.
-If you have any questions for one of our licensed family lawattorneys please do not hesitate to contact our office today.
-A free of charge consultation is only a phone call away.
+The attorneys with the Law Office of Bryan Fagan, PLLC, are experienced advocates for southeast Texas parents who find themselves being investigated by CPS.
+If you have any questions for one of our licensed family law attorneys attorneysattorneys, please do not hesitate to contact our office today.
+A free-of-charge consultation is only a phone call away.